Randall & Hopkirk (Deceased) (2000 TV series): Soundtrack

 A soundtrack album to the series was released by Island Records in 2000.
 The show's theme, which plays over the opening titles of the series, was written by David Arnold but was not included on the soundtrack album.

 Incidental music for the show was written by Murray Gold who also wrote various stings and pieces based on Arnold's theme.
-An original song, "My Body May Die", was written for the show by Pulp and featured The Swingle Sisters.
+An original song, "My Body May Die", was written for the show by Pulp and featured The Swingle Singers.
 This song became associated with Marty's character when he was onscreen.

 A vocal version of the theme sung by Nina Persson of The Cardigans was also released in 2000 and featured in the episode "Revenge of the Bog People".
 The vocal version was originally written as a duet, with Reeves to sing with Persson.
-While not featuring on the final theme, a bonus track sung by Reeves was included on the single, a cover of "Ain't That A Kick in the Head".
+While not featuring on the final theme, a bonus track sung by Reeves was included on the single, a cover of "Ain't That a Kick in the Head?".
 The extended instrumental of Arnold's theme was also included as a B-side on the single.